 38. Upon arrival, candidly communicate with all company personnel for introduction and conveyance of immediate game plan.

 39. Set up suggestion boxes, and invite anonymous email, to gain insight into less obvious underlying problems.

-40. Review major Human Resource department aspects of company for legal compliance, competitiveness of benefits package, diversity, clarity of policies and potential costs savings.
+40. Review major Human Resource department aspects of the company for legal compliance, the competitiveness of benefits package, diversity, clarity of policies, and potential cost savings.

-41. Evaluate strengths and weaknesses of all first reports.
+41. Evaluate the strengths and weaknesses of all first reports.

 42. Develop 30/60/90 day performance plans for all first reports.

 43. Evaluate organizational structure and effectiveness -- and reorganize if appropriate, adjusting total payroll if necessary.

 44. Identify best and worst five percent of employees in the company -- probably replacing worst five percent and ensuring the best five percent are motivated enough to stay.